shreyanithin/Accessible-theming-and-learning/README.md

   Built with Next.js, Tailwind CSS, and Framer Motion for a beautiful, modern experience.

 - 🎯 **ColorBlindness Test**
-Detect and visualize color vision deficiency using Ishihara plates for accurate results.
+   Detect and visualize color vision deficiency using Ishihara plates for accurate Deuteranopia and Protanopia.

 - ♿ **Accessibility First**
   Designed to promote accessible, inclusive design practices.

 - 📦 **Custom Accessibility Package**